 The fluid should be between the MIN and MAX marks on the side of the reservoir.
-If it is at or below the MIN mark, it may indicate a problem in ABS.
-Have the dealer inspect the system and add fluid.
+If it is at or below the MIN mark, it may indicate a problem in the braking system.
+Have the dealer inspect your car.